 In most of these cases, radiation therapy is used in conjunction with other treatments to minimize the spread of the disease.
 Treatment options will be discussed and the best treatment plan will be chosen.

 The diagnosis of an inoperable brain tumor doesn’t have to mean certain death.
 A spinal tumor does not have to mean paralysis and a tumor that pushes on the auditory nerve doesn’t have to mean a life of silence.
-Instead, patients like 41-year-old Doug Reedy are finding options in technology, and hope at The Nebraska Medical Center.
+Instead, patients like 41-year-old Doug Reedy are finding options in technology, and hope at Nebraska Medicine.

 When he first heard he had a large brain tumor, Reedy said he “just shut down.”
 He was told his only chance was an invasive and dangerous brain surgery that could lead to a stroke, blindness and possibly a coma.

-A second opinion led Reedy to The Nebraska Medical Center and where he found a second option in the Novalis radiation therapy system, which became available to patients in May.
+A second opinion led Reedy to Nebraska Medicine and where he found a second option in the Novalis radiation therapy system, which became available to patients in May.

 “There’s always got to be an option,” Reedy said.
 The Novalis system is a good one for Reedy who says he has not suffered any side effects from the therapy.

 “Novalis uses multi-directional radiation beams that shape a three-dimensional volume of radiation dose around the tumor while avoiding critical structures that may surround it such as the optic nerve in Mr. Reedy’s case,” said Robert Thompson, M.D. medical director of radiation oncology at Nebraska Medicine, which is one of only 21 Novalis treatment sites in the country and the only place in the region to offer this state-of-the-art technology.